What is First Chicago Method?

 The value attributable to each case is commonly obtained from two valuation approaches:

 - Discounted Cash Flow (DCF)

-The estimated valuation will be different in each case due to the upward or downward adjustments to the underlying assumptions that impact the valuation.
+The estimated valuation will differ in each case because of the upward or downward adjustments to the underlying assumptions that impact the valuation.

-The upside case and downside case are the two outcomes that are less to occur, with the latter usually being the lower likelihood of the two.
+The upside and downside cases are the two outcomes that are less likely to occur, with the latter usually being the lower likelihood of the two.

 However, the reason is not that the worst-case scenario is less likely to happen, but rather that if the worst case has a higher likelihood of occurrence, it would not be worth considering an investment in the first place.

 Depending on who is performing the analysis, additional cases with added contingencies could be added to the core three.